OpenIPC/device-cip-37210/README.md

 After this step the camera should boot from the spi flash with OpenIPC U-Boot.

-To enter OpenIPC U-boot console hit Ctrl+C during message appear.
+To enter OpenIPC U-boot console hit any key during message appear.

 Issue command: